KQM-git/TCL/evidence/characters/electro/lisa.md

 * [Video](https://youtu.be/1liVFrHDfX8) of all 60 3 Entity Trials.
 * [Video](https://youtu.be/7WQgnKWCmj8) of all 60 3+ Entity Trials.

-120 Trials were done for 2 Entities as to provide a possibly more accurate ratio (17.5% for 1, and 82.5% for 2).
+120 Trials were done for 2 Entities as to provide a possibly more accurate ratio.
 Throughout all 3 and 3+ Entity Trials, all have showcased how the First Arc and Arcs following a 3 Discharge Arc occur in realeasing either 1 or 2 Discharges (50:50) and never in 3 Discharges.

 **Significance:**